 Input field Description Name Specify a name for the host or network group object.

-Description Optional: Enter additional information on the host or network group object for internal use.
+Input field Description Description Optional: Enter additional information on the host or network group object for internal use.
 Tags Optional: From the drop-down list, select the desktop tags that you want to assign to the host or network group object.
-For more information, see Desktop Tags on page 102.
+For more information, see Desktop Tags on page 109.
 Color Select the color to be used for this object on the desktop.
 Exempt From IDS/IPS Scanning Excludes this group object from IDS/IPS scanning.
 Exempt From Anti Virus Scanning Excludes this group object from anti virus scanning.
 Hosts / Networks Specify the hosts or networks that you want to add to the host or network group object.
 Define the Name , whether login is allowed, the Interface , and the IP address of the host or network.
 Click Add to add a host or network to the list.
 You can edit or delete individual entries in the list by clicking the corresponding button next to an entry.
-For more information, see lcons and buttons on page 23.
-If you edit an entry, a check box appears on the right of the entry.
-Activate the check box to apply your changes. (i) If a group member is implicitly excluded from being checked by a UTM feature, a icon appears to the right of the IP address.
-Clicking on this then opens a small popover

-Input field Description with an explanation as well as a list of the UTM features from which the group member is excluded and from which parent objects this setting was inherited.
+For more information, see lcons and buttons on page 24.
+If a group member is implicitly excluded from being checked by a UTM feature, a icon appears to the right of the IP address.
+Clicking on this then opens a small popover with an explanation as well as a list of the UTM features from which the group member is excluded and from which parent objects this setting was inherited.